Site logo

 Geriatric.
 As horses age beyond 15 years, they enter the geriatric stage.
 The onset of this stage can vary depending on the horse’s overall health, breed, and life conditions.
 Geriatric horses may show signs of aging like reduced stamina, weight loss, or dental problems.

-Factors that Influence the Lifespan of a Horse
+Factors that Influence the Average Lifespan of Horses

 Breed